bitcriminals/bitcriminals.github.io/writeups/_dawgctf21/These Ladies Paved Your Way.md

 Unzipping the 'WomenInTech.zip' creates a directory called 'images' which contains images of ten women.

-The prompt clearly mentions that it needs the secret of a particular woman who has autored 'understandable textbooks about network security protocols' and has 100+ patents to her credit.
+The prompt clearly mentions that it needs the secret of a particular woman who has autored ```understandable textbooks about network security protocols``` and has ```100+ patents``` to her credit.
 So all we need to do is to identify her, given the ten women.

 ![](/images/_Mars/Dawg1.png)